The homotopy theory of cyclotomic spectra: Review of the homotopy theory of orthogonal T -spectra

 For our purposes, we need model structures for some localized homotopy categories.
 We start with the homotopy categories local to a family.

 \begin{defn}[{\cite[IV.6.1]{MM}}] Let $\aF$ be a family of subgroups of $\G$, i.e., a collection of closed subgroups of $\G$ closed under taking closed subgroups (and conjugation).
+Let $X,Y$ be orthogonal $\G$-spectra.
 An \term{$\aF$-local equivalence} (or \term{$\aF$-equivalence}) is a map $X\to Y$ that induces an isomorphism on homotopy groups $\pi^{C}_{*}$ for all $C$ in $\aF$, or equivalently, on all geometric homotopy groups $\pi^{\Phi C}_{*}$ for all $C$ in $\aF$. \end{defn}

 An \term{$\aF$-cofibration} is a map built as a retract of a relative cell complex using cells